 Our Falkirk Team will help to customize a memorable event for you and your guests.
-From intimate gatherings to large affairs Falkirk can host events up to 300 guests.
+From intimate gatherings to large affairs, Falkirk Estate can host events for up to 300 guests.
 We strive to make sure your experience is impeccable from start to finish.

 Jessica-Lee Ramsay & Joseph Ruggiero Wedding